Making The Daniel Project - pt 2

 The Daniel Project was financed by Religious Organisations

 False: The documentary was developed in 2001 and was finally produced by end of 2010.
 Its promotional teaser/trailer was first shown in Cannes 2005 in a bid to attract an international distributor.
 It was personally financed by Stewart and Deborah Menelaws (Directors of Studio Scotland Ltd) as well as their own multi-media company Studio Scotland Ltd, a company well-known for its commercial work covering a wide range of genres for which it had received a number of awards.
+Deborah takes absolutely no salary or payment of any kind for any of her work as Head of Production at Studio Scotland but does all work pro bono so that her salary would go towards their self funded projects as well as financing what she could on a personal basis by working elsewhere too.

 This is simply a documentary looking at the claims regarding Biblical prophecy.
 It is a work that required many years of research, investigation and in-depth study.